-You can only change the scarabs you are using when you are in Avadon.
+You can only change the scarabs you are using when you are in your Hand camp.

 Coins

 When you kill an enemy that has money, you will pick it up automatically.
 You use coins to buy items in towns.
 Shops will also buy items from you to add to your supply of coins.